 Pizza Express to shut 73 restaurants

-The chain said up to 1,100 jobs were at risk as it tries to stabilise its business in the wake of the Covid-19 shutdown.
+Pizza Express is to shut 73 of its restaurants across the UK, including many across the West Midlands, with the potential loss of 1,100 jobs in a bid to stay afloat in the wake of the coronavirus shutdown, the chain has announced.

-Pizza Express is to shut 73 of its restaurants across the UK with the potential loss of 1,100 jobs in a bid to stay afloat in the wake of the coronavirus shutdown, the chain has announced.
+The company, which currently has around 454 restaurants in the UK, said on Tuesday it has finalised a proposal to reduce its restaurant and rental costs via a company voluntary arrangement.

-The company, which currently has around 454 restaurants in the UK, said on Tuesday it has finalised a proposal to reduce its restaurant and rental costs via a company voluntary arrangement (CVA).
+Among those slated for closure are those in the Merry Hill shopping centre, Walsall and Stourbridge in the Black Country; Ludlow in Shropshire; Stafford and Stoke in Staffordshire; Bromsgrove in Worcestershire; two in Birmingham – Corporation Street and Mailbox – and Wrexham in North Wales.

 It said that although the majority of its restaurants were profitable before lockdown was imposed, earnings had been declining across the Pizza Express estate for the last three years.